drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 The MSE has the nice feature that as you add more data points, it tends to hold a more-or-less consistent value (as opposed to the SE which gets bigger as you add more points).
 We'll use the MSE in the work that follows.

 So expanding out $$f(x)$$, we see that the MSE is a function of $$m$$ and $$b$$, and these are the parameters we'll vary to minimize the MSE:
 $$ MSE(m,b) = {1\over n}\sum_{i=1}^n (mx_i+b-y_i)^2.$$

-So, following our earlier work on multidimensional optimization, we start with guesses for $$m$$ and $$b$$ and then update according to gradient descent:
+So, following our earlier word on multidimensional optimization, we start with guesses for $$m$$ and $$b$$ and then update according to gradient descent:

 $$m_{new} = m_{old} + \alpha \Delta m,\ \ \ \ \ \ \Delta m = {\partial (MSE)\over\partial m} = {2\over n}\sum_{i=1}^n (mx_i+b-y_i)(x_i) $$
 $$b_{new} = b_{old} + \alpha \Delta b,\ \ \ \ \ \ \Delta b = {\partial (MSE)\over\partial b} = {2\over n}\sum_{i=1}^n (mx_i+b-y_i)(1).$$

 So, to start off, let's get some data...